 I doubt if the previous camper at the site knew that she’d been collaborating on an art project with me …

 Last week my family and I headed to Eastern Ontario, in Canada, to explore the area around the village of Warsaw.
-While there I went out on a few pilgrimages, purposefully looking for certain local colours.
-But, a lot of what I found was unexpected, and pretty amazing.
+While there I went on a few pilgrimages, purposefully looking for certain local colours.
+However, a lot of what I found was unexpected and pretty amazing.

 By crossing the lake and landing on the north shore, we entered a whole other world.
 We crossed a border into the northern Canadian Shield.
 The soil thinned out and disappeared across large areas, revealing bare areas of undulating rock.
 The big trees here became more gnarly, growing out of the land like the tendons of an old man’s arm.
 Not only what we saw changed, but the soundscape of the place did as well.
 This place seems to be made of a bigger space, where the raven’s voice fills the whole world in a way that echoes back to prehistoric times.